Rental Rules at Orihuela Costa – 2026

 • Mandatory declaration within 24 hours.

-Non-resident property owners must declare their rental income through the Modelo 210.
+Non-resident property owners must declare their rental income via the Modelo 210.
 Since 2024, this declaration is annual.

-• Submission between 1 and 20 January each year.
+• Filing between 1st and 20th January each year.

-EU/EEA residents can deduct a wide range of expenses, proportional to the days rented:
+Property owners residing in the EU/EEA can deduct a wide range of expenses, proportionally to the number of days rented:

 • Community fees